Blog

 Food safety has economic benefits.
 For instance, a safer food supply can lead to reduced healthcare costs, increased consumer confidence, and enhanced economic stability in the food sector.

 Food safety helps to ensure regulatory compliance.
 This is because adhering to food safety regulations and guidelines is essential for agri-food businesses to avoid legal penalties, recalls, loss of reputation, and banning.
-Complies to food reguslations is a must to trade in the EU market.
+Complies to food regulations is a must to trade in the EU market.

 Finally, food safety is crucial to uphold consumer confidence in the food supply chain.
 Consumers need to trust that the food they consume is safe and free from harmful substances and microorganisms.